Oyster Reef Habitat

-The structure that oyster reefs create provide crevices that fish and crabs need to hide from predators.
-While they’re there, they can have a meal as well—the smaller organisms that fish and crabs like to eat grow on and near oyster reefs.
+The structure that oyster reefs create provide crevices that fish and crabs use to hide from predators.
+Oyster reefs are also a great place for smaller forage species to live.
 Many of the species that spend time around oyster reefs are recreationally and commercially valuable.

-Besides providing seafood, oysters make waters healthier.
-Since oysters feed by sifting algae from the water, they function as a natural filter and improve water that is overloaded with nutrients.
-A single oyster filters up to 50 gallons of water per day.
-The clearer, cleaner water supports plentiful underwater grasses, which—like the oyster reef—create a stable bay bottom and a safe, nurturing habitat for juvenile crabs, scallops, and fish.
+Besides being seafood, oysters make waters healthier.
+Because oysters feed by filtering algae from the water, they function as a natural filter and improve water overloaded with nutrients.
+Under certain conditions, a single oyster can filter up to 50 gallons of water per day.
+The clearer, cleaner water can support plentiful underwater grasses, which—like the oyster reef—create a stable bottom and a safe, nurturing habitat for juvenile crabs, scallops, and fish.

-Oyster reefs protect underwater vegetation and waterfront communities from waves, floods, and tides.
+In some locations, oyster reefs can protect underwater vegetation and waterfront communities from some effects of waves, floods, and tides.
 Well-established eelgrass beds help stabilize the bottom, providing additional resilience against wave action.
-Healthy reefs and established vegetation protect valuable habitat, reduce wave energy preventing erosion, and fortify wetlands as a protective barrier.
+Healthy reefs and established vegetation protect valuable habitat.
+Depending on where the reefs are located, they may also be able to reduce wave energy, prevent erosion, and fortify wetlands as a protective barrier.

 Challenges for Oyster Reefs

-In 1607, when Captain John Smith explored the Chesapeake Bay, there were oyster reefs so prominent they made the waters hazardous for ships.
+Oysters were once plentiful in coastal areas throughout the country.
+In 1607, when Captain John Smith explored the Chesapeake Bay, there were oyster reefs so prominent, ships had to navigate around them.
 When Henry Hudson arrived in New York in 1609, the harbor’s oyster reefs were the largest source of oysters worldwide.

-Today, oyster populations are at historic lows.
-Erosion from development, wetland loss, and excessive nutrient pollution have proved devastating for the shellfish, increasing likelihood of disease.
-Outdated harvest methods and over-fishing have destroyed or damaged reef structures.
-Unsustainable harvesting habits and a steady decline in water quality has led to greatly diminished oyster reef habitat on all our coasts.
+Today, however, oyster populations are at historic lows.
+Erosion from development, wetland loss, and excessive nutrient pollution have proved devastating for the shellfish.
+Diseases have caused problems, too.
+Overfishing and outdated harvest methods have destroyed or damaged reef structures and reduced oyster populations.
+Unsustainable harvesting habits and a steady decline in water quality have led to greatly diminished oyster reef habitat on all our coasts.

-Dredges and tong harvesting, which scrape living oysters off the reef, can destroy the reef height and structure.
+Dredges and tong harvesting, which scrape living oysters off the reef, can destroy reef height and structure.
 It may take decades for a reef harvested with these methods to recover, diminishing habitat for young fish and crabs.
-Continual dredging along in Atlantic Coast estuaries has resulted in significant loss of three-dimensional reef structures.
+Continual dredging in Atlantic Coast estuaries has resulted in significant loss of three-dimensional reef structures.
 Overfishing has reduced many oyster reefs to a thin layer close to the bottom.
-Oysters, however, grow faster and larger higher in the water column, atop reef structures.
+But oysters grow faster and larger when they are higher in the water column, atop reef structures.